PaoloMazzon/Astro/docs/GettingStarted.md

  mode is unavailable `Renderer.SCREEN_MODE_IMMEDIATE` will be used instead)
  + `filter_type` - Use `Renderer.FILTER_TYPE_*` to select your preferred texture filter option

+`window_icon` is an optional variable that if set to a valid image filename, sets the window icon to that file.

 -----------

 [Getting Started](GettingStarted.md) | [API Reference](API.md)